Working from Home

 For those staff working from home in Hybrid situations, only one set of equipment will be provided.
 See Hybrid Working Policy for further info.

-Students - should look at the Technologies at UHI.
+Please look at the Technologies at UHI.

-Sometimes there may be a need for you to work from home outwith the UHI network.
+Sometimes there may be a need for you to work from home out with the UHI network.
 This page aims to provide you with the information in order for you to work from home as efficiently as possible.

 Teaching staff Information